altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/niosv/niosv_m/niosv_m_full_feature_ghrd/ug-full-feature-ghrd-agx5e-premium.md

 ## Introduction

-### Nios® V/m Full Feature Golden Hardware Reference Design (GHRD) Overview
+### Nios® V/m Soft-SoC System Example Design Overview

- This design demonstrates the full feature Golden Hardware Reference Design (GHRD) for a Nios® V/m processor in Agilex™ 5 FPGA E-Series 065B Premium Development Kit. </br>
+ This design demonstrates the Soft-SoC System Example Design for a Nios® V/m processor in Agilex™ 5 FPGA E-Series 065B Premium Development Kit. </br>
  The design is built with popular peripherals required for common application execution:

  - LPDDR4 External Memory Interface (EMIF) IP with Address Span Extender IP for large data or application.